-- Lara Schreurs, In Progress, Can social media literacy contribute to adolescents’ mental wellbeing?
+- External Expert Scholar Lara Schreurs, June 2022, Can social media literacy contribute to adolescents’ mental wellbeing?
 Developing a conceptual framework for the socialization of social media literacy and its role in mitigating adversarial social media effects, KU Leuven.
 Role: External expert scholar.

-- Nils Holmberg, December 2016, Effects of Online Advertising on Children’s Visual Attention and Task Performance During Free and Goal-Directed Internet Use, Lund University.
+- Faculty Opponent Nils Holmberg, December 2016, Effects of Online Advertising on Children’s Visual Attention and Task Performance During Free and Goal-Directed Internet Use, Lund University.
 Role: Faculty Opponent

 - Matteo Rinaldi, January 2020, Brain-training games and metacognitive development: the effect of a modelling agent [Research Master degree]

 - Anoushé Dastmaltschi, June 2019, Guilty Pleasure Television: Can multiscreening curb guilt?
 [Master degree]

 - Selam Habtemariam, June 2019, Moral Media: Can Media Prime Tweens Moral Intuitions?
 [Research Master degree]

 - Karla Hernandez Zaldivar, February 2019, Defining and Predicting Marathon Viewing [Master degree]